Revolutionising the concept of video abstracts

 Our contact with technology has shortened our attention spans.
 The digital era means we are used to getting information mostly in abbreviated forms and are confronted with too many choices on the internet.
 The new habits of consuming information are also applicable to scientific research and this means different requirements are needed for those producing content.

-In this document, you will find step-by-step guidance for creating a video abstract, from conception to production.
-The guide can support you to produce your own video abstracts, taking account of the different equipment and budget people have.
+In this document, you will find step-by-step guidance for creating a video abstract, from conception to production to submission.
+The guide can support you to produce your own video abstracts, taking account of the different equipment and budget you have.

 If you have any questions throughout the process, please email firstname.lastname@example.org and our Journals Multimedia Editor, Leticia Amorim, will get in touch with you.